Sustainable Product Design BA(Hons)

 Course overview

-You’ll learn human-centred design skills to develop inclusive and socially responsible products, exploring critical design strategies to reduce waste and use materials responsibly.
-You’ll also gain key professional practice skills and start to build your network while you study.
+This degree will equip you to make a real difference.
+You’ll learn human-centred design skills to develop inclusive and socially responsible products, exploring design strategies to reduce waste and use materials responsibly.
+To successfully pitch your ideas, you'll master confident communication skills through powerful visuals, prototypes and presentations.

 You will: